 Fig. 5.
-The profit trends of the platform varying the firms’ unit manipulation cost and platform’s unit governance cost under four manipulation scenarios.
+The profit trends of the platform based on the firms’ unit manipulation cost and platform’s unit governance cost under four manipulation scenarios.

-From Figs. 4 and 5, it can be seen that when there is no review manipulation for both firms (i.e., (N, N) scenario), a small governance intensity (making with Equation (14)) is necessary to attract online consumers for the platform.
+From Figs. 4 and 5, we can see that when there is no review manipulation for both firms (i.e., (N, N) scenario), a small governance intensity (making with Eq.
+(14)) is necessary to attract online consumers to use the platform.
 However, after a critical threshold, an increase in the unit governance cost (i.e. ) leads to higher governance expenses for the platform.
 Consequently, the platform’s profit will gradually decrease.
-When only the superior firm A engages in manipulation (i.e., (M, N) scenario), the platform can reduce its unit manipulation cost to maximize the benefits derived from governance.
-This is because, as the superior firm A increases its market share through manipulation, generating more sales and higher commissions for the platform.
-Moreover, A’s price is higher than B’s price as mentioned previously, meaning that the increase in A’s demand has a greater positive impact on the platform than the decrease in B’s demand.
+When only the superior firm A engages in manipulation (i.e., the (M, N) scenario), the platform can reduce its unit manipulation cost to maximize the benefits derived from governance.
+This is because, as the superior firm A increases its market share through manipulation, this generates more sales and higher commissions for the platform.
+Moreover, A’s price is higher than B’s, as mentioned previously, meaning that the increase in A’s demand has a greater positive impact on the platform than the decrease in B’s demand.
 However, if the governance is too strict, it may suppress A’s incentives, ultimately reducing the platform’s commission income.
-Therefore, in this scenario, the platform would adopt small governance with a small (leading a small governance intensity ) to ensure that A’s competitiveness is not hindered by maintaining market balance, thus maximizing its profit.
+Therefore, in this scenario, the platform is likely to adopt small governance with a small , thus leading to a small governance intensity to ensure that A’s competitiveness is not hindered by maintaining market balance.
+This situation ultimately maximizes firm A’s profit.

-When only the inferior firm B engages in manipulation (i.e., (N, M) scenario), the platform can maximize its profit with a large.
-In contrast to the (N, N) and (M, N) scenarios, the manipulation by firm B alone results in an increase in B’s demand while decrease A’s demand.
-However, since A’s price is higher than B, the overall effect of manipulation leads to a reduction in revenue for the platform.
+When only the inferior firm B engages in manipulation (i.e., the (N, M) scenario), the platform can maximize its profit with a large.
+In contrast to the (N, N) and (M, N) scenarios, manipulation by firm B alone results in an increase in B’s demand while decreasing A’s demand simultaneously.
+However, given that A’s price is higher than B, the overall effect of manipulation leads to a reduction in revenue for the platform.
 Therefore, the platform should implement stricter governance intensity with a large(also making a large ).
-This strict governance will not only reduce the manipulation by firm B, decreasing the loss in demand for firm A, but also enhance consumer trust in the platform, thereby maintaining long-term market competitiveness and sustaining platform revenue.
+This strict governance will not only reduce the manipulation done by firm B, thus decreasing the loss in demand for firm A, but will also enhance consumers’ trust in the platform, helping maintain long-term market competitiveness and sustained platform revenues.

-Moreover, based on our previous analysis, as increases, it will lead the level of manipulation effort to decrease, thus further leads both firms to opt for manipulation due to the overall lower costs of manipulation and penalties.
-At this time, the platform will also achieve higher profits compared to the other three manipulation scenarios.
-This is because, when is large, the increase in demand resulting from manipulation for both firms A and B is limited due to the small manipulation effort.
-However, when both firms A and B engage in manipulation (i.e., (M, M) scenario), it leads to an increase in demand for both parties.
-Thus, the platform can simultaneously earn additional commissions from the sales of both firms, making the profits from joint manipulation greater than those from sole manipulation and no manipulation.
+Moreover, based on our previous analysis, as increases, it will decrease the level of manipulation, thereby driving both firms to opt for manipulation due to the overall lower costs of manipulation and penalties.
+At this time, the platform will also achieve higher profits than in the other three manipulation scenarios.
+This is because, when is large, the increase in demand resulting from the manipulations done by firms A and B is limited due to the small manipulation effort.
+However, when both firms engage in manipulation (i.e., the (M, M) scenario), this increases the demand for both parties.
+Thus, the platform can simultaneously earn additional commissions from the sales of both firms, making the profits from joint manipulation greater than those from the sole manipulation and no manipulation scenarios.

 Conclusion